facebookarchive/pfff/readme.txt

  - pfff_db, which does some heavy language specific global analysis on a set of source files and store the data in a database somewhere (e.g. /tmp/pfff_db)
- - pfff_visual, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db_light
+ - codemap, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db_light
  - sgrep, a syntactical grep